seek4science/seek/help/user-guide/project-dashboard.md

 The most viewed/downloaded asset panels show simple "top 10" lists of assets by their number of views/downloads over the time period.
 They can also be filtered by type.

-## Most active contributors
+## Most active submitters

-The most active contributors panel shows the top 10 people by number of contributions in the project over the time period.
-Creating or updating a SEEK asset counts as a contribution.
+The most active submitters panel shows the top 10 people by number of submissions in the project over the time period.
+Creating a SEEK asset counts as a submission.